better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 2. Whenever your peer receives a gossip message about the peer you wish to follow.
 For more information on gossip, [click here][go].

-You can view all remotes of a project with the command:

-`git remote show`

-Or, list all branches of all remotes with the command:

 `git branch -a`

 ### Fetching changes